EamonNerbonne/ExpressionToCode/README.md

 If you have any questions, you can contact me via github or mail eamon at nerbonne dot org.

-See the documentation below, then download from or [import using NuGet](http://nuget.org/packages/ExpressionToCodeLib/), or just checkout the source (license: Apache 2.0 or the MIT license, at your option)!
+See the documentation above, then download from or [import using NuGet](http://nuget.org/packages/ExpressionToCodeLib/), or just checkout the source (license: Apache 2.0 or the MIT license, at your option)!